Inside the $70 million plan to build a beach in Manhattan

 “Having a field of this size was hugely important to a huge number of people here,” says Doyle.
 “That in its own right was a challenge, to see whether that kind of use could be placed there while still giving voice and opportunities to other people who wanted to not play sports and be in a place that didn’t feel like just a sports field.”

-Doyle says the design manages to create a sense of separation between very different but very closely packed spaces – an active sports field, a contemplative garden, a calm boardwalk, and a fun beach.
+Doyle says the design manages to create a sense of separation between very different but very closely packed spaces–an active sports field, a contemplative garden, a calm boardwalk, and a fun beach.
 This mix of spaces, and the types of large trees and landscape forms possible there, are unique to the site.
 “It’s one of the very rare occasions along the entire water’s edge that we actually are on land.
 It’s not a pier condition like most of Hudson River Park is,” says Sanjukta Sen, a landscape architect at James Corner Field Operations.
 “The uses that we are able to bring in are really a product of that condition.”

 The water itself was also a guide.
 “How the river interacts with each edge is very different,” says landscape architect Karen Tamir.
 Hydrological studies of the site helped the designers to realize that the north end of the park had calmer waters more suitable to a salt marsh and submerged estuarine habitat, while rougher waters on the south end required the beach side to have a more robust transition of concrete ledges and riprap.
 “You couldn’t just have a sandy beach going all the way to the water because the waves would it eat it completely,” Tamir says.